ASIA MARKETS: Asian Markets Tumble, Following Wall Street's Lead

 Asian stock markets tumbled in early trading Tuesday, following Wall Street's worst day of the year as trade tensions between the U.S. and China grew even worse.

+Some indexes rose slightly from session lows after China's central bank set the yuan's reference point higher than expected early Tuesday, 7.0304 in onshore trading against the U.S. dollar and 7.0807 offshore.

 Among individual stocks, SoftBank fell in Tokyo trading, as did Toyota and Fast Retailing .
+In Hong Kong, Hang Lung Properties , Sunny Optical and Sands China dropped.
 Samsung and SK Hynix dropped in South Korea, while Beach Energy and Westpac Banking declined in Australia.

 Late Monday, the U.S. Treasury Department labeled China a currency manipulator for the first time since 1994, opening the door to new sanctions and ratcheting up already high trade tensions.
 Earlier, China's currency, the yuan , broke a "line in the sand" below 7 U.S. dollars , apparently in retaliation for President Donald Trump's announcement last week of new 10% tariffs against an additional $300 billion of Chinese goods, effective Sept.
 1. China also confirmed it was suspending purchases of U.S. agricultural products .